What is Villa Finale’s current status?

-No, photography is not allowed inside the house.
+No, photography is not allowed inside the house at this time.
 However, exterior photography is permitted.
 Professional photography permits are available.
 See Visitor Services for details.

 How many spaces on each guided tour?

-Due to the amount of objects and available space inside Villa Finale, guided tours are limited to six persons.
+Due to the amount of objects and available space inside Villa Finale, guided tours are usually limited to six persons.
 This makes for a more intimate and enjoyable tour experience.

 Are children allowed to tour Villa Finale?

 Children over 8 years of age are allowed to tour the house.
 However, we caution parents to be mindful of the length of the guided tour (1 hour) and the amount of breakable objects throughout the house for the self-guided tour.